Who is eligible to apply?

-- Students fill out the Student Application and Request to Test Form
+- Student fills out the Application and Request to Test Form

-- Completed forms are scanned or faxed to M State with each student's high school transcript
+- Student's high school transcripts are scanned or faxed to M State

 For questions, contact Erin Warren at 218.736.1569 or firstname.lastname@example.org

 - Students complete the application and Accuplacer process (listed above)

 - The high school's point of contact/counselor confirms CEP courses for the upcoming term and registration forms are sent via email (refer to the CEP Process Timeline for dates).